Andrew Benintendi Player Props: White Sox vs. Twins

-On Monday, Andrew Benintendi (on the back of going 0-for-4) and the Chicago White Sox face the Minnesota Twins, whose starting pitcher will be Kenta Maeda.
-First pitch is at 2:10 PM ET.
+The Chicago White Sox and Andrew Benintendi, who went 1-for-4 last time out, take on Pablo Lopez and the Minnesota Twins at Target Field, Tuesday at 7:40 PM ET.

-In his last game he had a hitless performance (0-for-4) against the Pirates.
+In his previous game he had a one-hit showing (1-for-4) against the Twins.

 Andrew Benintendi Game Info & Props vs. the Twins